 A Card Deck to Create, Critique, Calibrate, and Curate Urban Data Visualizations

-The Urban Data Visualization (UDV) card deck – a tool to spark discussions and guide the design of urban data visualizations.
-The UDV cards were crafted to make it easier to connect theory with practice, especially in collaborative workshop settings.
-Each card distills essential considerations from urban visualization design, offering a structured yet flexible way to explore different aspects of your projects.
-Whether you're new to urban data or already working in the field, the UDV card deck is here to support your creative process and help you make well-informed design decisions.
+The Urban Data Visualization (UDV) card deck is a hands-on tool to support the design and discussion of urban data visualizations.
+Developed for collaborative workshop settings, the UDV cards help bridge theory and practice.
+Each card highlights key aspects of urban visualization, offering a structured but flexible way to explore your project ideas.
+Whether you're just getting started with urban data or already working in the field, the UDV deck can help you reflect on your choices and shape more thoughtful designs.

 UDV cards spread in hand.